aryanxk02/testing-host/README.md

-# testing-host
+# FLask backend for Machine Learning Models
-Repo for ML model - lin reg, hosting purpose using Flask
+Using Machine Learning models into action on web forms created using HTML and backend with Flask